yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 echo "Files copied to Yaya-Life-Changing-Project"
 ```

-This will execute the script, creating a new directory called "Yaya-Life-Changing-Project" in the current directory and copying all files from the current directory to the new directory.
+This will execute the script, creating a new directory called `Yaya-Life-Changing-Project` in the current directory and copying all files from the current directory to the `Yaya-Life-Changing-Project` directory.
 In addition, the script will print a message indicating that the files have been copied.

 To use this script, you will need to save it to a file with the .sh extension and make it executable.
 You can do this by entering the following commands in a terminal: